 Hear more from Leah about some of the challenges that raising a child who has complex medical needs can present.
 But also hear about the immense joy that Peyton has brought to their lives.
 Leah would tell you that it's been a journey of hope and faith, but more than anything else, love.

 Leah can take it from here:

 Most parents would tell you that having a child changes your life in ways you never could have imagined.
 That certainly was the case for my husband, Mike and me.
 Our daughter, Peyton, is now 9 years old.

 Let me start by telling you a little bit about our daughter, "Miss P, " as she’s more commonly known.
 Peyton is a hug enthusiast and a sharer of joy.
 She is tender, loving, and oh man, does she have a lot of jokes.
 She’s great at working a crowd and if she could speak more easily, she’d make for a great politician.

 Peyton hasn’t had a typical childhood.
 From the moment she was born, she has been full of surprises!
 She was born prematurely and has had many complications in her short life.
 She has many unique characteristics; most of which are not typical, stump doctors or just seem to be unexplained.

-At 6 years old, Peyton’s had 15 surgeries, sees 21 specialist doctors and has spent more time in hospitals than anyone should.
+At 9 years old, Peyton’s had more than 20 surgeries, sees 21 specialist doctors and has spent more time in hospitals than anyone should.
 When I have a tough day, I think about what this child has endured, the smile that she always carries and I know I can venture forward.
 She is my inspiration.

 In these moments, I want to encourage parents to have grace, compassion and curiosity.
 It’s OK to ask!
 It’s OK to not know the perfect thing to say.
 If a conversation comes from a place of genuine interest, it will be received with positive intent.